 El Niño in East Africa

 In the Horn of Africa region, a drought exacerbated by El Niño has directly affected the region, leading to an increase in food insecurity and malnutrition.
-As of June 2016, the FSNWG reports close to 24 million people in the region are facing critical and emergency food insecurity levels.
-In Ethiopia alone, 10.2 million people require emergency food assistance to meet their basic food needs, and some 458,000 children are projected to suffer from severe acute malnutrition (SAM) and 2.5 million children from moderate acute malnutrition (MAM) during the year.
+As of August 2016, close to 24 million people in the region are facing critical and emergency food insecurity levels, a doubling of numbers compared to August 2015.
+In Ethiopia alone, 9.7 million people require emergency food assistance to meet their basic food needs, and some 420,000 children suffer from severe acute malnutrition (SAM) and 2.36 million children from moderate acute malnutrition (MAM).

 Enhanced rainfall due to El Niño was favourable to most of Kenya, Rwanda, Burundi, Uganda and Tanzania; leading to good pasture, crop development and replenishment of water sources and an overall improvement in the food and nutrition security for the last season (Oct-Dec 2015).
 Excessive rains in late 2015 and in the March to May rainy season of 2016 however led to flooding in parts of Somalia, Kenya, Ethiopia and Uganda.
 Heavy rains intensified in late April, affecting nearly 410,000 people, displacing 231,916 people and killing 271 people in the region.
 We also saw a rise in the spread of water/vector borne diseases in the region.
-The World Health Organisation (WHO) reported cholera outbreaks in Kenya, Uganda, Tanzania, and DRC, and Acute Watery Diarrhea was reported in Ethiopia.
+The World Health Organization (WHO) reported cholera and Acute Watery Diarrhoea outbreaks in Kenya, Uganda, Tanzania, Ethiopia, South Sudan and DRC.

 Historic El Niño impact in the region